Loading...

 Mindful Eating

-Eat slowly and chew your food thoroughly to give your body time to process the meal and regulate blood sugar levels effectively.
+Eat slowly and chew your food thoroughly to aid digestion and give your body time to signal when it’s full.

 healthspan-mbl